-(4) For information on CSU auxiliary organizations, see "GOVERNANCE AND ADMINISTRATION-Campus Administration" and "SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Programs and Other Entities."
+(6) For information on CSU auxiliary organizations, see "GOVERNANCE AND ADMINISTRATION-Campus Administration" and "SYSTEMWIDE REVENUE BOND PROGRAMS-Auxiliary Organizations Programs and Other Entities."

-(5) Debt that is currently supported by appropriations from the State Legislature.
+(7) Debt is supported by lease payments from the CSU.

-periods, the Board may initially finance capital improvements with proceeds of commercial paper notes issued by the Institute and which are secured by bond anticipation notes issued by the Board, certain of which are secured by a subordinate lien on Gross Revenues.
-Such short-term debt is generally refinanced with long-term fixed rate Systemwide Revenue Bonds when capacity in the commercial paper program is required for other projects or during periods of low interest rates.
+Systemwide Revenue Bonds when capacity in the commercial paper program is required for other projects or during periods of low interest rates.
 In a few cases, financing for certain projects may remain in commercial paper and be fully amortized over short to medium term periods from project revenues.
 The Board also utilizes commercial paper issued by the Institute to finance certain equipment and software needs of CSU as an alternative to other capital lease and installment sale financing resources.
 CSU enters into installment purchase obligations and makes installment payments over terms consistent with the useful life of the financed equipment or software (typically 5-7 years).
 These installment payments are applied to repay the commercial paper.